AdaSalvadorAvalos/P3A-WiFi-WebServer-ESP32/README.md

 - ESP32

 ## Introduction
-In this practice, for my Digital Processors course, I learned how to create a simple web page using the Wi-Fi peripheral of the ESP32.
+In this practice, for the Digital Processors course, we learn how to create a simple web page using the Wi-Fi peripheral of the ESP32.
 The ESP32 acts as a web server and serves an HTML page accessible from a browser.

 ## Code Explanation (with comments explaining line by line):
 ```cpp